truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 ## Expanding a Pool

-You can increase the size of an existing pool by adding one or more drives to an existing RAIDZ VDEV, adding a new VDEV of the same type, or by replacing all existing disks in the VDEV with larger disks.
+There are a few  ways to increase the size of an existing pool:
+* Add one or more drives to an existing RAIDZ VDEV.
+* Add a new VDEV of the same type.
+* Replace all existing disks in the VDEV with larger disks.

 By default, a VDEV limits all disks to the usable capacity of the smallest attached device.
-TrueNAS SCALE automatically expands the usable capacity of the pool to fit all available space once the smallest attached disk is replaced (see [Replacing Disks to Expand a Pool](#replacing-disks-to-expand-a-pool) below).
+SCALE automatically expands the usable capacity of the pool to fit all available space after replacing the smallest attached disk (see [Replacing Disks to Expand a Pool](#replacing-disks-to-expand-a-pool) below).
 If a pool is not automatically expanded, for example when resizing virtual disks in a hypervisor apart from TrueNAS, click **Expand** on the **Storage Dashboard** to manually increase the pool size to match all available disk space.

 ### Extending a RAIDZ VDEV

-Additional disks can be added one at a time to a RAIDZ VDEV, expanding its capacity incrementally.
+Extend a RAIDZ VDEV to add additional disks one at a time, expanding capacity incrementally.
-This can be useful for small pools (typically with only one RAID-Z VDEV), where there isn't sufficient hardware capacity to add a second VDEV, doubling the number of disks.
+This is useful for small pools (typically with only one RAID-Z VDEV), where there is not enough hardware capacity to add a second VDEV, doubling the number of disks.

 {{< expand "Overview and Considerations" "v" >}}
-TrueNAS SCALE 24.10 (Electric Eel) introduces RAIDZ extension to allow incremental expansion of an existing RAIDZ VDEV using one more disks.
+SCALE 24.10 (Electric Eel) introduces RAIDZ extension to allow incremental expansion of an existing RAIDZ VDEV using one more disks.
-RAIDZ extension allows resource- or hardware-limited homelab and small enterprise users to expand storage capacity with lower upfront costs compared to traditional ZFS expansion methods.
+RAIDZ extension allows resource- or hardware-limited home lab and small enterprise users to expand storage capacity with lower upfront costs compared to traditional ZFS expansion methods.

-To expand a RAIDZ array, TrueNAS reads data from the current disks and rewrites it onto the new configuration, including any additional disks.
+To expand a RAIDZ array, SCALE reads data from the current disks and rewrites it onto the new configuration, including any additional disks.

 Data redundancy is maintained.
 Make sure the pool is healthy before beginning the expansion process.